How to Apply to Multiple Italian Universities Simultaneously: Strategy Guide for Indian Students

 Technically, you can apply to multiple through individual university portals, but for the final pre-enrollment on Universitaly (which is required for the visa), you can only choose one course and one university.
 You must decide before the final visa deadline.

-Can I change my 3 preferences after the IMAT exam?
+Can I change my preference after the IMAT exam?

-No. Your preferences must be finalized during the registration period on the Universitaly portal, which usually closes weeks before the actual exam date.
+No. Your preference must be finalized during the registration period on the Universitaly portal, which usually closes weeks before the actual exam date.

 What if I am already in Italy?